ryanwhowe/websocket-workshop/README.md

 over) but gives us a good insight into what's happening as we test the system.

-View this example at http://localhost:8081/1/ (if you want to see the HTTP logs for any reason you can do so by running `docker-compose logs -f http_1`)
+View this example at http://localhost:8081/1/ (if you want to see the HTTP logs for any reason you can do so by running `docker-compose logs -f http`)

 Open the browser console; you should see some instructions and info about the script we're using.
-View this file in `lesson-1/public/script.js` (all the lessons will have this file)
+View this file in `public/1/script.js` (all the lessons will have this file)

 #### Pub-sub